YourmixJNR/LinkifyHub/README.md

 - CSS3
 - JavaScript (ES6)
 - Fetch API for making API requests.
-- (Add any other technologies or libraries used in your project)
+- Vite

 ## Getting Started

-To run LinkifyHub on your local machine, follow these steps:
+To run LinkifyHub on your local machine with Vite, follow these steps:

 1. Clone this repository to your local machine using `git clone`.